endymion1818/deliciousreverie/content/post/performance-should-we-name-and-shame.md

 +++
 date = "2017-06-16T15:21:21+01:00"
 draft = false
-title = "Performance: Name and Shame" categories = [
+title = "Performance: Should We Name and Shame?" categories = [
   "development"
 ]